dannyverdel/dannyverdel/README.md

 - New York Pizza delivery: 24-02-2020 - 01-01-2021

 # Skills
 Below are some languages i am proficient in.
-I am to this day still developing my skills in C, C#, PowerBI, JavaScript, PHP and SQL.
+I am to this day still developing my skills in C#, JavaScript and SQL.
 You can check out the <a href="https://github.com/dannyverdel/dannyverdel/tree/main/Certificates">Certificates</a> folder for more details.

 <a href=""><img src="https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white"></a>
 <a href=""><img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"></a>